-The nursery has policies which cover the use of mobile phones, cameras, and other digital recording devices/wearable technology.
+A Digital Safety policy, which covers the use of mobile phones, cameras, and other digital recording devices/wearable technology.
 Providers must do all they can to limit children's exposure to the risks from the settings IT system and ensure the setting has appropriate filters and monitoring systems in place and regularly review their effectiveness.
-Providers should ensure their setting has appropriate filters and monitoring systems in place and monitoring systems in place and monitoring systems in place and the monitoring systems in place and staff receive training about this induction.
+Providers should ensure their setting has appropriate filters and monitoring systems in place and staff receive training about this induction.
 Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, providers should consider the age range of their pupils, the number of pupils, how often they access the IT system and the proportionality of costs vs risks.